-In winter, Evening Grosbeaks wander in flocks.
+In winter, yellow evening grosbeaks wander in flocks.
 Their travels are unpredictable, but they may show up at bird feeders stocked with sunflower seeds.

 Scientific Name: Coccothraustes vespertinus.

-Nest: Builds a shallow saucer-shaped nest from plant materials.
-Lays two to five blue or turquoise speckled eggs.
+The female builds a shallow saucer-shaped nest from plant materials and lays two to five blue or turquoise speckled eggs.
 Learn about 8 different kinds of bird nests and how to spot them.

 Bird songs provided by the Cornell Lab of Ornithology.

 Evening grosbeaks live in coniferous and mixed forests.
 You’ll have to head up north or go west to see this species, unless you get lucky during an irruption year.
 There’s no telling when or where evening grosbeaks will show up during winter.

 In the early 1900s, the range of the species expanded eastward, perhaps in response to more decorative seed and fruit trees being planted.
 Populations have been declining recently, so it’s increasingly difficult to find them.
 They are now uncommon in the Northeast and Midwest but still common in Oregon and other parts of the west.
 Learn about 6 bird migration patterns that have changed.

 Range maps provided by Kaufman Field Guides, the official field guide of Birds & Blooms.